-Primary Bidders must provide staff training and put procedures in place to ensure that where a customer contribution is sought within a priority scheme:
+Primary Bidders must ensure that all staff are aware of all NISEP schemes available which have a similar offering and put procedures in place to ensure that where a customer contribution is sought within a priority scheme:

 - 1) Those customers are always directed to the scheme which is best for them first; this may include Government, NISEP and other schemes.
 It will always be assumed that equivalent schemes which do not require a contribution, or which require a lower contribution are best.
 Primary Bidders should be aware of all NISEP schemes and other energy efficiency grants available.
 If the NISEP scheme offered is not the most appropriate for the customer, the customer should be directed to a more appropriate scheme.
 Should a Primary Bidder of an Individual Measures scheme assist a customer who would benefit from a Whole House Solution scheme, the Primary Bidder must signpost the customer on as appropriate.
 Primary Bidders should also ensure their installers or subcontractors are aware of this. - No priority group customer is ever given the 'hard sell' or pressurised to take up a scheme.
 Should Primary Bidders use cold calling techniques to generate referrals, they must adopt a fair code of practice, which should be included with the scheme submission.
-For example; installers must carry identification and ensure suitable documentation is available at point of contact which states the details of the Primary Bidder, so verification of the scheme can be sought by the customer; awareness of the 'No Cold Calling' signage. - Where a customer contribution is sought, this must be made clear to the customer.
-A signed agreement must be completed by the customer, prior to any work taking place, and a copy of the agreement left with the customer.
-The NISEP Claim form must clearly state if a customer contribution has been sought.
+For example; installers must carry identification and ensure suitable documentation is available at point of contact which states the details of the Primary Bidder, so verification of the scheme can be sought by the customer; awareness of the 'No Cold Calling' signage.